Manmohabe/ClientApp/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Angular 17.1.2 requires atleast node version ^18.13.0 .
+Check this for version compartibility `https://angular.io/guide/versions`

+## Assumptions

+This was a demonstration of Angular Key concepts implementation Such as Lazy loading, Basic Authentication, new Control flow, Standalone Components, Angular Forms etc and therefore should not be used in production.

+The project uses Angular Material Components, xng-breadcrumb and @ngbracket/ngx-layout

 ## Code scaffolding